rbowsley/lamplighthelp/source/30-1-0_Waiting_Lists_Module-_Create_a_New_Waiting_List.markdown

 You can set a target time by which people should have been removed from the {{waiting list}}.

-Once a person has passed this target time they will be shown in red on the {{waiting list}}.
+Once a person has passed this target time, they will be shown in red on the {{waiting list}}.
 Choose from ‘days, weeks, months, years’ in the drop-down list.
 Enter the appropriate number in the text box, as for the previous section.

 #### {{Project}} Sharing